reeshuffled/reeshuffled.github.io/_posts/2023-12-29-Using-jekyll-feed-with-GitHub-Pages.md

 tags: ["Jekyll"]
 title: "Using jekyll-feed with GitHub Pages"
 slug: jekyll-feed-github-pages
-description: "A guide on how to setup and use the jekyll-feed plugin on GitHub pages."
+description: "A guide on how to set up and use the jekyll-feed plugin on GitHub Pages to create a stylized feed.xml for RSS feeds."
+started_at: "2023-12-29 15:24:00"
 ---

 ## What is `jekyll-feed`?
 Why use it?